British Values / SMSC

 From time to time, political matters will be raised by pupils or others.
 Our policy is that political matters can be discussed with pupils but only in a balanced, non-biased fashion.

 Pupil voice is significant in regards to life at the Academy.
-Our pupil elected School Council plays a strong role in our Academy.
+Our pupil elected School Council and School Leadership Team play a strong role in our Academy.
 They are elected by their class peers and are involved in making the Academy a better place to learn.
 Pupils have a great amount of input in regards to what and how they learn, which promotes pupil voice.
 For example, the pupils decide as a class how they would like to learn certain skills in subjects and this is used to inform the teacher’s planning.
 We also have an active Eco-Committee which works hard to reduce the carbon footprint of the school.

 Pupil questionnaires and interviews are also conducted throughout the year so that the children have a say in how the Academy improves.
 We know that the formation of the School Council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.